Teuton-Roy/JobApplication/README.md

     that's the benifit of using springboot with docker.

 ## ``` How does process work? ```
-    Spring Boot internally uses [Cloud Native Buildpacks] to create a docker image without the need of a dockerfile.
+    1. Spring Boot internally uses [Cloud Native Buildpacks] to create a docker image without the need of a dockerfile.
+    2. SpringBoot Maven plugin
+    3. Layering

 ### Cloud Native Buildpacks:
     specification created by cloud nating computing foundation(CNCF) which is design to create container image from the Source code without a need of dockerfile.